ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## Parquet {#parquet}

-In Parquet format ClickHouse reads its schema from the data and converts to ClickHouse schema using the following types match:
+In Parquet format ClickHouse reads its schema from the data and converts it to ClickHouse schema using the following type matches:

 | Parquet data type            | ClickHouse data type                                    |
 |------------------------------|---------------------------------------------------------|